schaua/tdd_cpp_code/docs/Labs/05_lab_guide_ci_cd.md

 # Lab
 ## CI/CD Pipeline using GitLab

 This requires an account on GitLab.com.
+The goal is to create a build pipeline in GitLab that will build and test the StockPortfolio project.

+### Step-by-Step

-## Setup a sample project on GitLab.com
+#### Setup a sample project on GitLab.com
 1. Create a new project under your username.
     * On the left sidebar, select `Create new (+)`.
     * Select `Create blank project`.